Melissa Joan Hart On Her Mysterious New Netflix Show & The Possibility Of A

 Melissa Joan Hart has finally joined the Netflix family.
 Other than magic, that's kind of her thing.
 Previously, the mother of three was part of the Burke family on Melissa & Joey, which came after her seven years with the Spellman family in Sabrina The Teenage Witch, which followed her debut with the Darling family in Clarissa Explains It All, all while working with her actual family that founded the production company, Hartbreak.
 So, what's her latest show about?
 You have one guess.
 (Family!)

-Despite her three decades in Hollywood, No Good Nick, which premieres on Netflix on 15th April, still manages to be a first for the longtime actor, who is best known for her work as a spell-casting teen.
-After raising her own children, Tucker (6), Braydon (11) and Mason (13), these past 13 years, the 42-year-old is finally playing an actual mum on screen, a chef named Liz, mother of Molly (Lauren Lindsey Donzis) and Jeremy (Kalama Epstein) and wife to Ed (Sean Astin).
+Despite her three decades in Hollywood, No Good Nick, which premieres on Netflix April 15, still manages to be a first for the longtime actor, who is best known for her work as a spell-casting teen.
+After raising her own children, Tucker (6), Braydon (11), and Mason (13), these past thirteen years, the 42-year-old is finally playing an actual mom on screen, a chef named Liz, mother of Molly (Lauren Lindsey Donzis) and Jeremy (Kalama Epstein) and wife to Ed (Sean Astin).
 The family unit is rocked by the arrival of Nick (Siena Agudong), an apparent distant relative who, through a series of misunderstandings, ends up on their doorstep and living in their home.
-Although Nick isn't worshipping the dark lord, her more sinister motives slowly emerge as the show makes an unexpected switch from comedy to mystery.
+Although Nick isn't worshipping the dark lord, her more sinister motives slowly emerge as show makes an unexpected switch from comedy to mystery.

 Advertisement